 These buttery chocolate chip biscuits are just perfect with a glass of milk or a cup of tea.
 They also make a great easy baking activity to do with your kids.

 I didn't add too many chocolate chips as they would have made it harder to cut shapes out of the dough.
 The cookies have just 40g of chocolate chips and Little Miss Spice did her best to reduce the amount further by eating them when she was supposed to be cutting out biscuit shapes!
-I'd probably add a few more chocolate chips next time.
+I often add a few more chocolate chips just because of that!

 What are these chocolate chip biscuits like?

 The finished biscuits were a bit like shortbread, very buttery but not too sweet.
-If you wanted them to be a bit sweeter you could add a little extra sugar or use milk chocolate chips.
+If you wanted them to be a bit sweeter you could add a little extra sugar.

-The dough was quite soft which meant the biscuits spread a bit while in the oven.
-You could put the cookies in the freezer for 15 minutes to firm up to try and help them keep their shape.
+The dough is quite soft which means the biscuits spread a bit while in the oven.
+To stop this you can put the cookies in the freezer for 15 minutes to firm up before baking.
+This will help them keep their shape but they will still spread a little bit.
 It wasn't a problem for us but it might be if you wanted them all to look nice and uniform.

 How long can you keep these biscuits for?